naviisml/libft/README.md

 **ft_floor**

-For various functions in my [ft_printf](https://github.com/naviisml/ft_printf) and libft, I decided to add the ft_floor function, which returns the length of a given long.
+For various functions in my [ft_printf](https://github.com/naviisml/ft_printf) and libft, I decided to add the ft_floor function, which returns a integer of the length of a given parameter.

 Prototype:
 ```